michhar/azureml-keras-yolov3-custom/README.md

 In addition to other arguments, use `--image`

-Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path project/custom_anchors.txt --classes-path project/custom_classes.txt --image`
+Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path custom_anchors.txt --classes-path custom_classes.txt --image`

 ### Inference on video from a webcam